 - Anyone who uses the property must leave it at least as well off as they found it.

-- Honour and recognize, in good faith, the memory of the soldiers who gave their lives in the Great War of 1914 – 1918 as listed on the monument.
+- Honour and recognize, in good faith, the memory of the soldiers who sacrificed in defense of our national sovereignty from foreign entities as listed on the monument.

-Any person(s) of the realm objecting to this notice of intent to seize property is required to come forward without delay and make known their greivances.
+Any person(s) of the realm objecting to this notice of intent to seize property is required to come forward without delay and make known their grievances.

 Parcel Number = 112535041